Southwest Cay

-Southwest Cay, also known as Đảo Song Tử Tây; Pugad Island (Pulo ng Pugad); Mandarin 南子島/南子岛 (Nánzi Dǎo), is an islet on the northwestern edge of the Spratly Islands in the South China Sea.
+Southwest Cay, also known as Đảo Song Tử Tây; Pugad Island (Pulo ng Pugad); Mandarin 南子島/南子岛 (Nánzi Dǎo), is an island on the northwestern edge of the Spratly Islands in the South China Sea.
 It is part of the atoll North Danger Reef, and just 1.75 miles southwest of Northeast Cay.
-With an area of 12 ha, it is the sixth largest of the naturally occurring Spratly Islands, and the second largest of the Vietnamese-occupied islands.
+With an natural area of 12 ha, it is the sixth largest of the naturally occurring Spratly Islands, and the second largest of the Vietnamese-occupied islands.
 Southwest Cay has the archipelago's highest point, at 4 meters above sea level.
 It was once a breeding place for birds, and was covered with trees and guano; export of guano had been carried out "on a considerable scale".

 The island is also claimed by China (PRC), Taiwan (ROC), and the Philippines.

 History

 1933 – French possession

 In 1933, the French Government took possession of the Spratly Islands including Southwest Cay and Northeast Cay.
 Three ships, the Alerte, the Astrolabe and the De Lanessan took part in the expedition.
 The following quotations are from an account given by H. Cucherousset in L'Eveil economique de l'Indochine (No. 790 of May 28, 1933):